MtitiTendai/data_cleaning/README.md

 <h1 align="center">Life Expectancy Data Preprocessing and Cleaning</h1>

-<b>A data preprocessing and cleaning project using Python</b>
 ## The following are very crucial steps for every data scientist/ machine learning engineer to do before developing a machine learning model.

 <b> Step 1 - Import necessary libraries </b>

-Involves importing the Python libraries required for data analysis, preprocessing, visualisation, and other operations performed during the project.
+Involves importing the Python libraries required for data analysis,<br> preprocessing, visualisation, and other operations performed during <br> the project.

 Step 2 - Load and read the dataset